Jalapeño Plant Stages: From Seedling To Harvest (w/Pictures)

 Try Fox Farm’s 3-part liquid fertilizer regimen to keep fertilizing simple.
 At the flowering stage, you would switch from ‘Grow Big’ to ‘Tiger Bloom.’

 Tip: If you are growing indoors, you may need to provide a breeze with a fan or gently shake the plants at this stage to encourage pollination.
-Jalapeño plants readily self-pollinate outdoors, but indoors they may need some encouragement.
+Jalapeño plants readily self-pollinate outdoors, but indoors the flowers may need some agitation to release their pollen.

 Why are jalapeño flowers dropping off the plant?